Sondra Locke: Directing

-In 1986, Locke made her feature directorial debut with Ratboy, a parable about a youth who is part rat and part human, produced by Eastwood's company Malpaso.
-When asked why she'd been absent from her longtime beau's recent star vehicles, Locke replied simply, "I wasn't right for the roles."
-Ratboy had limited distribution in the United States, where it was a critical and financial flop, but was well received in Europe, with French newspaper Le Parisien calling it the highlight of the Deauville Film Festival.
+Locke made her feature directorial debut with Ratboy (1986), a parable about a youth who is part rat and part human, produced by Eastwood's company Malpaso.
+When asked why she had been absent from her longtime beau's recent star vehicles, Locke replied simply, "I wasn't right for the roles."
+Ratboy had very limited distribution in the United States, where it was a critical and financial flop, but was well received in Europe, with French newspaper Le Parisien calling it the highlight of the Deauville Film Festival.
+Locke, who also appeared in the lead role alongside Sharon Baird as the title character, was nominated for a Golden Raspberry Award for Worst Actress.
+Amidst this setback, Locke conceded that plum acting offers had dried up, though she never backed down from the ruse she had begun in 1967, masquerading ceaselessly about being younger.

 Locke's second foray behind the camera was Impulse (1990), starring Theresa Russell as a police officer on the vice squad who goes undercover as a prostitute.
 Siskel & Ebert gave the film "two thumbs up".
-In a subsequent interview with Siskel, Locke said she wasn't eager to act again.
+In a subsequent interview with Siskel, Locke said she was not eager to act again.
 "If you love the craft of filmmaking as much as I do, it's hard to go back to acting after you've tasted the high of directing."

+Immediately following the completion of Impulse, two of its co-stars, Jeff Fahey and George Dzundza, were hired by Locke's now ex-boyfriend Eastwood to appear in White Hunter Black Heart, a move which raised eyebrows among the film community.

 After a long interruption in her career due to legal difficulties and health issues, Locke directed the made-for-television film Death in Small Doses (1995), based on a true story, and the independent feature Trading Favors (1997), starring Rosanna Arquette.